 Lone working scenarios at EPUT

-The majority of staff using the devices are supporting patients in their own homes for their physical, or mental health care but devices are also used by staff working on a 1-1 basis with patients in clinic settings that may be isolated or with particularly high risk patient groups.
+The majority of staff using the devices are supporting patients in their own homes for their physical, or mental health care but devices are also used by staff working on a 1-1 basis with patients in clinical settings that may be isolated or with particularly high-risk patient groups.

 As part of the most recent implementation project, devices have also been issued to estates staff and corporate staff who may find that they are working outside of traditional office hours in empty buildings.
 Devices are also offered to staff who may have received threats from disgruntled patients as part of staff well-being and support packages